-The market value of the collateral must equal 5 percent of the average daily balance of public funds; or banking institution that is a member of the Federal Reserve System and has capital funds of not less than \$25,000,000.
+All collateral must be deposited with the Federal Reserve Bank, the Federal Home Loan Bank Board or a banking institution that is a member of the Federal Reserve System and has capital funds of not less than \$25,000,000.
 The State of New Jersey Cash Management fund is authorized by statute and regulations of the State Investment Council to invest in fixed income and debt securities which mature within one year.
 Collateralization of fund investments is generally not required.